 Set realistic goals

 If I’m not currently training for a race, I tend not to focus on hitting a certain number of miles per week.
-My longtime off-season plan is to run three to six miles for my weekday runs, which makes it pretty hard to argue with myself that I don’t have time to get a 30-minute session in before starting my work day.
+My longtime off-season plan is to run three to six miles for my weekday runs, which makes it pretty hard to argue with myself that I don’t have time to get a 30-minute session in before starting my workday.
+Learn more on how to set realistic running goals (and achieve them)

 Make it a family event